 We state inventories at the lower of cost or net realizable value.
 Cost includes labor, materials and production overhead.
-LIFO - the last-in, first-out method - applies to major inventory products held at our U.S. domestic locations.
+LIFO applies to major inventory products held at our U.S. domestic locations.
 We began to use the LIFO method for domestic products in the 1940s as required to conform with the tax method elected.
 Subsequent acquisitions of entities added new products under the moving average cost or FIFO - the first-in, first-out - methods and those products continue to be recognized under those methods.
 The moving average cost or FIFO method applies to the balance of our domestic raw material and product inventories, all material and supply inventories and all foreign inventories.